russhustle/leetpattern/docs/md/1589_maximum_sum_obtained_of_any_permutation.md

 ## 1589.
-Maximum Sum Obtained Of Any Permutation
+Maximum Sum Obtained of Any Permutation